 Do Your Good Memories Together Outweigh The Bad?

-However you slice it, the past performance of a person or relationship remains the best way to predict how it will look in the future, and these issues will often contribute to issues down the road if they are not taken care of now.
+However you slice it, the past performance of a person or relationship remains the best way to predict how it will look in future, and these issues will often contribute to issues down the road if they are not taken care of now.
 When life threw you curveballs, did you support each other?
 Can you say that you make each other happy consistently?
+Did your partner ever do anything that hurt you either intentionally or unintentionally?
 If the answer to questions like these is "no," it may very well be time to think carefully about where you're currently heading and whether it is possible to change course.
-You must ask yourself honestly, “Can I see a future with this person given all of the things that we have gone through?”
-If you can't, you must be honest with yourself.
-This might mean that you put in equal effort to build a stronger partnership, or it could be that you decide it’s most beneficial to call it off.
+You must ask yourself honestly, can I see a future with this person given all of the things that we have gone through?
+If you can't, you must be honest and break up the relationship to avoid the pain that comes with doing it late on and before any more damage can be done.

 What To Do If You Need Help

 Because this one-year relationship is relatively new, you may not have an idea as to where to begin to make sure that you can get through this checklist properly and prepare yourself for life ahead.
 If you are having trouble and need help beyond the resources that you can find online, you can always contact a counselor on ReGain.
 ReGain counselors are certified online counselors who will be able to help you with your relationship questions and issues whenever and wherever due to their online connection and flexibility.
 If you have reached the one-year mark and plan on a happy future with your significant other, start your future right by reaching out to an online counselor who can help you to secure success.